sheerun/prettier-standard/README.md

 }
 ```

 We also encourage to use [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
+You should also still use [standard](https://github.com/feross/standard) if you want to check for other not fixable rules like `no-unused-vars`, etc.

 You can configure it as follows:

 ```json
 {